Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

 Thus we change the value for $\alpha$ accordingly, and this changes the value for $\hat w$.
 We then solve again the equations.
 We continue this process until there is a good agreement between the value of $\alpha$ used to solve the equations and the one we get from $\hat P$.

 As in previous works~\cite{Rel_RocheI, shib96, wigg00}, we find a distance below which there is no more possible solution.
 This will correspond to the Roche limit.
 We plot the maximum angular velocity $\tilde\Omega^2=\Omega^2/(\pi\overline\rho)$ as a function of the separation between the star and the BH in Figs.~\ref{Reson} and \ref{Reson2} (line delimiting the shaded region from the non-shaded one), where $\overline\rho$ is the average density of the star.
+If a star is more compact than another one, then its value for $\tilde\Omega$ will be lower.
+Thus it will reach the Roche limit at a closer distance.

-Figure~\ref{Reson} shows the results for stiff EOS, i.e., the incompressible EOS and polytropic EOS with $\Gamma=2$ and Fig.~\ref{Reson} for the soft EOSs with $\Gamma=5/3$, and $3/2$.
+Figure~\ref{Reson} shows the results for stiff EOSs, i.e., the incompressible EOS and polytropic EOS with $\Gamma=2$ and Fig.~\ref{Reson2} for the soft EOSs with $\Gamma=5/3$, and $3/2$.
 We note that for higher angular velocity, i.e., when entering the gray zone, there is no solution.
 This gives us the Roche limit for different EOSs.
 As we already noted, the maximum angular velocity in terms of $\bar\Omega$ increases for softer EOSs.
 Indeed as the EOS gets softer, the core of the star gets more compact, and hence, the star becomes less susceptible to tidal disruption.